Traveling By Plane With Your Cat? Here's What you Need To Know and Bring

 3. Let your cat get used to their carrier

 If you only use the carrier for trips to the vet, your cat might have a bad association with a carrier/backpack.
 Before your trip, place the carrier on the ground so they can sniff and familiarize themselves with it.
 This way, they will feel more comfortable going into the carrier.
 As you'll probably be waiting in line for security and walking quite a bit around the airport, you want to make sure you have a carrier that's comfortable for your cat but also for you.
-I use the backpack below in size M. It's pretty lightweight, it has pockets on both sides, and most importantly, it fits under the plane chair in front of you.
+I use the backpack below in size M. It's pretty lightweight, has pockets on both sides, and, most importantly, fits under the plane chair in front of you.

 4. Consult your vet if you need to use cat sedatives for travel